We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 current_count = 0

-# Count vowels in the first window
+# Count vowels in the initial window of size k

 for i in range(k):